bicyclespokesperson/meneldor_chess_engine/README.md

 ## Building

 Meneldor engine uses CMake (version 3.16+).

+#### Mac/Linux

 CMake can be used directly, or a `create_build.sh` script is provided for convenience.
-The engine is developed with clang 13, though theoretically any C++20 compliant compiler can be used.
 The path to the compiler can be set in the `create_build.sh` script.
+The engine has been built with Clang 13, though other C++20 compliant compilers should work as well.

 ```
 ./create_build.sh -r # -r for release, -d for debug
 make
 ```

+#### Windows

+Use CMake to generate a Visual Studio solution and build the project in Visual Studio.

 ## Running